-WHY ARE YUKON FIRST NATIONS AND GOVERNMENT OF YUKON WORKING ON A MINERAL DEVELOPMENT STRATEGY?
+WHY DID YUKON FIRST NATIONS AND GOVERNMENT OF YUKON COMMISSION A MINERAL DEVELOPMENT STRATEGY?

 In 2017, the Minister of Energy, Mines and Resources, the Grand Chief of the Council of Yukon First Nations, and Chiefs of the self-governing Yukon First Nations signed a Mining Memorandum of Understanding.
 The Mining MOU commits the Parties to work collaboratively to improve the management of placer and quartz mining in the Yukon.
-A specific commitment of the MMOU is the creation of a Yukon Mineral Development Strategy (the “YMDS”), which is intended to be a collective strategy for the management of placer and quartz mineral prospecting, exploration, development, production, reclamation, closure and post-closure management that:
+A specific commitment of the MMOU was the creation of a Yukon Mineral Development Strategy (the “YMDS”), with the goal of having a collective strategy for the management of placer and quartz mineral prospecting, exploration, development, production, reclamation, closure and post-closure management that:

 - Respects the special relationship between the Government of Yukon and First Nations governments that sets Yukon apart from other jurisdictions; and